San Juan River (Vancouver Island)

-The San Juan River is a river that flows from east to west through southern Vancouver Island in British Columbia, Canada.
+San Juan River is a river that flows from east to west through southern Vancouver Island in British Columbia, Canada.
 The river originates in the Seymour Range, flows westward through the San Juan Valley to Port San Juan at Port Renfrew.

 History

 Early Spanish expeditions

 The First Nations of Vancouver Island have a legend of a Spanish trading schooner which arrived on the Island's southwestern coast in 1777.
 The Spanish anchored in the harbour and traded with the Nitinat Natives.
 The Spanish discovered gold in the San Juan River and tried to recover the gold.
 The Nitinat Natives slaughtered the Spanish expedition.
 Two Spanish women were taken as slaves.
 The women were later released to another Spanish expedition who discovered them.
 The later expedition inadvertently infected the Nitinat Natives with smallpox.
 There is some evidence to support this story.
 Spanish ships such as the Santiago investigated the west coast in the 1700s.
 There are also records of attacks on Spanish by First Nations.
 This is the first alleged discovery of gold in the San Juan River.